-Liquidity Risk is the risk that the bank does not have sufficient financial resources to meet its obligations as they fall due or will have to do so at excessive cost.
+Liquidity Risk is the risk of bank's inability to repay its obligations as they fall due or will have to do so at excessive cost due to scarcity of cash fund at a certain period of time.
 The risk arises from mismatch in the timing of cash flows.
 The intensity and sophistication of liquidity risk management system depends on the nature, size and complexity of a bank's activities.
 Sound methods in measuring, monitoring and controlling liquidity risk is critical to sustainability of the bank.
 Therefore, The Board of Directors of the bank set policy, different liquidity ratio limits, and risk appetite for liquidity risk management.